 Mr Alexander Parks was appointed to the Board as Chief Executive Officer and Managing Director on 2 November 2017.
 Mr Parks previously served as a Non-Executive Director from 18 February 2016.
-Mr Parks is an energy expert with over 25 years' of experience in the oil and gas industry, commencing as a petroleum engineer with RPS Energy Australia (formerly Troylkoda, UK & Australia) in 1997.
-Mr Parks has managed companies and company projects in Australia, SE Asia, North America, New Zealand, Europe, FSU and North Africa.
-Projects have included onshore and offshore exploration, development, production and significant new ventures and transactions.
-Mr Parks was formerly Managing Director of Tamaska Oil & Gas Ltd (ASX:TMK), he has previously held the positions of Chief Commercial Officer at Cue Energy Resources Ltd, CEO of Mosaic Oil NL, CEO of Otto Energy Ltd and Technical Director at RPS Energy.
+Mr Parks is an energy expert with over 25 years' experience in the oil and gas industry.
 Mr Parks has a Petroleum Engineering degree from Imperial College, London, is a member of the Society of Petroleum Engineers (SPE) and is a Member Australian Institute of Company Directors (GAICD).
+Mr Parks has stated his intention to leave the company at or before the 2024 AGM, once handover to the new executive director Bevan Tarratt has been completed.